Mobject-Dev-Team/mobject-graph-test-client/README.md

 npm test
 ```

-## Running the Application
+## Running the tests on file change

-If you are making changes to the core of the application, or authoring test and want it to restart on change then you can use the following command:
+If you are authoring tests and want the tests to restart on change then you can use the following command:

 ```
-npm start
+npm run test:watch
 ```